GermanHydrogen/Registration-Bot/README.md

 - Begins with "Slotliste"
 - Each slot has its own line
 - Each slot description beginns with "#[Number of the slot]"
-- The slot description ends with an "-"
+- Each slot description ends with an "-"

 ### Example
 Slotliste